Postage Stamps of Italian Colonies

 A list of the known colonial varieties is as follows:

-Those indicated as rare are valued at several thousand euro.
+Those indicated as rare are valued at over a thousand euro, mint or used.

 Perf 11